-RAW Power 2.0 adds the ability to work with multiple photos at once.
+RAW Power has the ability to work with multiple photos at once.
 You can do the following actions with batch processing:

+- 1) Flag or Remove Flag

+- 2) Auto Enhance

+- 3) Apply Preset

-- 1) Apply a preset - 2) Revert to Original - 3) Paste the adjustments from the last image you edited - 4) Generate Full size JPEG previews from RAW images - 5) Export a collection of images at various sizes and with control over the file names
+- 4) Revert to Original

+- 5) Paste the adjustments from the last image you edited

+- 6) Generate Full size JPEG previews from RAW images

+- 7) Export a collection of images at various sizes and with control over the file names

 To use batch processing go to the Photo Grid View and tap Select.
-You can then tap on images to select them or use the "All" or "None" buttons at the bottom of the screen.
+You can then tap on images to select them or use the "All" button at the bottom of the screen.
 Then tap the "Batch" button.
 The commands are self-explanatory except the last one.
 Generate RAW Previews is useful if your camera creates small embedded JPEGs for your RAW images.
 Many cameras still do this (including Sony, Leica and others).
 Because the embedded JPEG is displayed by default in RAW Power as well as Photos and other apps, you may wish to replace those with full-size renders from the RAW.
 To do this, select the images and tap Generate RAW Previews.
 This can take a while.
 Please note the following: 1) this command only applies to unadjusted RAW images.
 JPEGs and adjusted images have full-size previews already.
 2) in order to do this, RAW Power must mark the image as "edited".
 As a result, if you edit the image in Photos or another app, you will be working with the JPEG, not the RAW.
 However, if you edit the image in RAW Power, you will have access to the RAW data.